ufal/npfl114/tasks/reading_comprehension.md

 usually achieving **47%** on the `dev` set is enough to get 49% on the `test` set (because of multiple references in the `test` set).

+Note that contrary to working with EfficientNet, you **need** to **finetune** the Electra model in order to achieve the required accuracy.

 You can start with the [reading_comprehension.py](https://github.com/ufal/npfl114/tree/master/labs/11/reading_comprehension.py) template, which among others (down)loads the data and Czech Electra small model, and describes